Crusader states: Religion

-There is no written evidence that the Franks or local Christians recognised significant religious differences until the 13thcentury when the jurists used phrases like men not of the rule of Rome.
+There is no written evidence that the Franks or local Christians recognised significant religious differences until the 13th century when the jurists used phrases like men not of the rule of Rome.
 The crusaders filled Greek Orthodox ecclesiastical positions that became vacant, such as on the death of Simeon II when the Frank Arnulf of Chocques succeeded him as patriarch of Jerusalem.
 The appointment of Latin bishops had little effect on the Arabic-speaking Orthodox Christians.

 The previous bishops were foreign Byzantine Greeks.
 Greeks were used as coadjutor bishops to administer indigenous populations without clergy and in Latin, and Orthodox Christians often shared churches.
 In Antioch, Greeks occasionally replaced Latin patriarchs.
+In the town of Gaza, which was under control of the Templars but had previously been a bishopric, the Greek and Syrian population was given to the care of Meletos, bishop of Eleutheropolis.
+Thus, Meletos also acted as the recognised bishop of Gaza without the ecclesiastic complications that could have occurred had a bishop been assigned to a town ruled by a religious order.

 Toleration continued, but there was an interventionist papist response from Jacques de Vitry, Bishop of Acre.
 Armenians, Copts, Jacobites, Nestorians and Maronites had greater religious autonomy independently appointing bishops, as they were considered outside the Catholic Church.
 The Franks had discriminatory laws against Jews and Muslims that prevented assimilation; overall their legal status was a Latin Christian adaptation of the dhimmi system.
 They were prevented from inhabiting Jerusalem, there were sumptuary laws that prevented them from wearing Frankish clothing, and the de jure punishment for sexual relations between Muslims and Christians was mutilation.
 Jews and Muslims retained autonomous systems of religious law.
 They were discriminated in civil and intercommunal law and had to pay a poll tax (capitātiō).
 Muslims were marginalised from townlife, but Muslim villagers under crusader dominion seem to have fared equally well as or perhaps better than their counterparts in Muslim lands and Bedouins had a privileged status.

-Some mosques were converted into Christian churches of the Latin rite, especially larger ones, but most remained in Muslim possession and sometimes Muslims could pray in portions of erstwhile mosques in certain places; one such personally experienced episode is described by Usama ibn Munqidh in the early 1140s.
+Some mosques were converted into Latin Christian churches, especially larger ones, but most remained in Muslim possession and sometimes Muslims could pray in portions of erstwhile mosques in certain places; one such personally experienced episode is described by Usama ibn Munqidh in the early 1140s.
 There was no forced conversion of Muslims as this would end peasants' servile status, moreover crusaders generally showed no interest in converting Jews, Muslims or Miaphysites to Latin Christianity.
 Followers of different religions also could engage in shared forms of folk religion, like at the Cave of the Patriarchs where the cultic site had however been divided.